STAND. COM. REP. NO. 1030

 State of Hawaii

-Your Committee on Transportation and Energy, to which was referred H.B.
-No. 306, H.D.
-2, entitled:
+Your Committee on Transportation, to which was referred H.B.
+No. 1059 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Transportation and Energy that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 306, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 306, H.D.
-2, S.D.
-1, and be referred to your Committees on Judiciary and Labor and Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Transportation that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1059, and recommends that it pass Second Reading and be referred to your Committees on Ways and Means and Judiciary.